websemantics/Oea.svg/README.md

 Download the original paper published in 2005 with more details [here](https://github.com/websemantics/Oea.svg/raw/master/docs/svg_open_2005_mem.pdf)

+## Change Log
+All notable changes to this project will be documented in this file as per [Keep a CHANGELOG](http://keepachangelog.com).
+This project adheres to [Semantic Versioning](http://semver.org/).

 ### [0.1.4] - 2016-03-24
 #### Fixed
 - Fixed an issue with getting text node baseline.